 By Dick Otte, CEO, Promex Industries

 Cost and performance are the two most pressing issues in chip design and manufacturing.
 Chiplets are a key solution being pursued by the semiconductor industry to help mitigate these challenges.
 These small die with specialized functionality are designed to be combined to make up a larger device, following the industry trend of heterogeneous integration.
-In this post, we’re going to look at some of the challenges associated with assembling and packaging these complex devices – specifically, chiplets.
+In this post, we’re going to look at some of the challenges associated with assembling and packaging these complex devices – specifically, exploring optimizing chiplet packaging for complex applications.

 With packaging technology poised to play a key role in the performance of next-generation systems, chiplets are emerging as one the most hotly pursued solutions.
 Chiplet-based designs can use a wide range of materials, and this single-package integration allows efficient integration of multiple silicon die using high density substrates, silicon interposers, bridges and other interconnect methods.